-Since 1972, the volunteers of the Brandywine River Museum have been making critters.
+Since 1972, the volunteers of the Brandywine River Museum of Art have been making critters.
 Over the years, the designs have evolved from very simple figures to more involved creations.
 Critter construction takes little more than a hot glue gun, good dried materials, and imagination.

 Click here to create a beginner level, teasel reindeer.
 For a more advanced ornament, a ballerina bear, click here.
 To purchase a critter book with many step-by-step directions for creating beginner, intermediate and advanced critters, click here.

 Preparation of materials is important but not difficult.
 All organic material must be dried before it is used.
 Some materials, such as flowers and grasses, are hung and air dried.
 Others, such as the more delicate flowers, are dried in silica gel.
 Still others are dried in a slow oven for an hour or more and left in the oven until cool.
 Nuts, especially, must be oven dried to kill any worms or insects that might inhabit them.
 Pinecones with heavy sap may be placed in a slow oven (turned to lowest temperature) on cookie sheets covered with foil.
 The sap “bakes” onto the pinecone, making it easier to handle and giving it a natural shine.

 Teasel is one of the most often used components in Brandywine critters.
 It must be cleaned and its seeds must be removed.
 This can be done by gently rubbing together two pods with their points facing each other.
 Pods can also be cleaned with an old toothbrush.
 Because teasel is somewhat prickly and hard to handle, gloves should be worn.